How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 The five pillars of emotional intelligence are:

-1. Self-awareness: the ability to understand one’s internal terrain including thoughts and feelings.
+1. Self-awareness: the ability to understand one’s internal terrain, including thoughts and feelings.

 2. Self-regulation: the ability to manage emotions, impulses, and moods.